This Web Page is: King Edward's School (Last revised 1/2/09)

 privileged use of the Librarian’s Room.

-on the South Field or overlooking the swimming pool in the shade of the
+sunshine on the South Field or overlooking the swimming pool in the shade of

 copper-beeches of Edgbaston, animatedly discussing music, or literature, or the